 Girls* Circle Community Project

 This project is supported by the First West Foundation.
 First West Foundation is proud to provide grants through the Island Savings Community Endowment.
-For more information, contact firstname.lastname@example.org.
+This project is also supported by the Rachel Davis Fund at the Victoria Foundation.
+For more information, contact email@example.com.

 Evaluating for Restorative Results

 Beginning in June 2019, we have been participating in the BC-wide project facilitated by Just Outcomes Consulting to create a set of evaluation criteria and questionnaires for clients of restorative justice services.
 The goal of the project is to create a shared set of data to understand the current practice of restorative justice in BC, to support programs in their continuous efforts to improve, and to have access to data for grant and advocacy purposes.
 The pilot where the evaluation tools will be used within programs throughout BC will begin in October 2020.

 Crime Victim's Experiences of Restorative Justice: A Listening Project

 Conducted by Just Outcomes Consulting for the Department of Justice Canada, we participated as one of five sites in a research study “Crime Victim’s Experiences of Restorative Justice: A Listening Project”.
 The goal of the project was to listen to the voices and perspectives of victims/survivors and victim service providers and explore their experiences of restorative justice.
 It reported on findings on the needs of victims of crime and how restorative justice did and did not meet those needs, as well as suggestions from Listening Project participants on how to enhance meaningful victim involvement.